rgregory07/banking_cs50_2023/README.md

-# Personal Finance App - CS50 Final Project
+# Personal Finance Tracker - CS50 Final Project

 #### Video Demo: <URL HERE>

 #### Description:

 This web app was created for tracking and categorizing personal finances.

-## Overview

-This Personal Finance App is built using React / Django / PostgreSQL.

-## About The Project

-I used to use Quickbooks Online for tracking my finances, and it was a very helpfull tool in order to see Income/Expense amounts.
-I also used it for tax season to organize expenses.
+I created it to assist with doing my taxes.
+Having 4 sources of income & expenses, it can get tricky keeping track of everyting.
+I was used to use Quickbooks Online and it was very helpful.
 That is why I created this app, as a challenge for myself, while also creating something I will actully use on a regular basis.

-This app does not have all the functionality of Quickbooks.
-There is a lot of room to expand but this is at a stage that meets my needs.
+Since this was a learning experiment, the entire site is not totally consistent.
+Some sections use MUI Box & Typography with inline styling, and others use div and className.
+I like to experiment.

+## How it's made

+The Backend was created using Django, manly for creating models, serializers, and APIs with the Database.

+The Database was created using PostreSQL

+The Frontend uses React which does the majority of the heavy lifting.
+I did use some MUI Material elements including the sidebar/drawer, and all the icons.

+The Bank Data page uses AG-Grid for displaying all the information, with some customized columns to dynamically set categories and subcategories, along with adding notes.
+The date/description/amount cannot be edited, this is to avoid making any mistakes by accident and overwiting the database with incorrect information.

+The Chart visualizations were brought to life using Nivo. https://nivo.rocks/

+The CSV upload page uses Papaparse for parsing the data to be displayed.

+I used SASS for most of the CSS (some inline) and I used CSS Variables for most colors so it can be updated easily.

 ## Features